-We are very pleased to announce that the following young composers have been shortlisted for The Commonwealth International Composition Award 2020/2021 Final.
+We are very pleased to announce that the following young composers have been shortlisted for The Commonwealth International Composition Award 2021 Final.
+Listen to the compositions here.

 Amelia Wolf – UK